 - A long-term growth rate of around 10% a year

 - A dividend yield of almost 5%, well above the market average

 - A long history of relatively consistent increases in sales, profits and dividends

 - A strong balance sheet with low levels of debt

-After that I will reinvest in another out of favour, quality company and hopefully repeat the cycle of buying low and selling high once more.
+After that, I will reinvest in another out-of-favour, high-quality company and hopefully repeat the cycle of buying low and selling high once more.

 September purchase: A FTSE 100 listed global leader in the mining industry

-In my opinion, as long as there are more people living more elaborate lifestyles across the globe, this company should do well in the long run and it’s currently priced attractively, almost regardless of whether we’re still in the expansion phase of the commodity cycle or not.
-This company now stands alongside BHP Billiton in the portfolio, which means I’m invested in two of the world’s biggest and best known mining companies.
+In my opinion, as long as there are more people living more elaborate lifestyles across the globe, this company should do well in the long run, and it’s currently priced attractively, regardless of whether we’re still in the expansion phase of the commodity cycle or not.
+This company now stands alongside BHP Billiton in the portfolio, which means I’m invested in two of the world’s biggest and best-known mining companies.

 The stats for this company look like this: